Wide-bandgap semiconductor: Breakdown field

 Impact ionization is often attributed to be the cause of breakdown.
 At the point of breakdown, electrons in a semiconductor are associated with sufficient kinetic energy to produce carriers when they collide with lattice atoms.

 Wide-bandgap semiconductors are associated with a high breakdown voltage.
 This is due to a larger electric field required to generate carriers through impact.

 At high electric fields, drift velocity saturates due to scattering from optical phonons.
-A higher optical phonon energy results in fewer optical phonons at a particular temperature, and there are therefore fewer scattering centers, and electrons in wide-bandgap semiconductors can achieve high peak velocities.
+A higher optical phonon energy results in fewer optical photons at a particular temperature, and there are therefore fewer scattering centers, and electrons in wide-bandgap semiconductors can achieve high peak velocities.

 The drift velocity reaches a peak at an intermediate electric field and undergoes a small drop at higher fields.
 Intervalley scattering is an additional scattering mechanism at large electric fields, and it is due to a shift of carriers from the lowest valley of the conduction band to the upper valleys, where the lower band curvature raises the effective mass of the electrons and lowers electron mobility.
 The drop in drift velocity at high electric fields due to intervalley scattering is small in comparison to high saturation velocity that results from low optical phonon scattering.
 There is therefore an overall higher saturation velocity.